juju/docs/src/en/charms.md

 ### Destroying the model

-Finally, to complete this brief walkthough, we're going to remove the model we've used to host our applications.
+Finally, to complete this brief walkthrough, we're going to remove the model we've used to host our applications.
 If this is a fresh Juju installation, you will have been operating within the 'default' model that's automatically generated when you bootstrap the environment.
 You can check which models you